Careers360 Logo

 Chlorine (Cl)

-• Deficiency Symptoms: Anemia, fatigue, weakened immunity.
+• Deficiency Symptoms are anemia, fatigue, weakened immunity.

 Micronutrients are minerals that are only required in minute quantities but are also engaged in multiple bodily processes, including the activities of enzymes.